HimesGroup/BMIN503_Final_Project/README.md

 ## Introduction
 Despite laws banning teenagers from drinking alcohol until they are adults, teenage binge drinking is still a common problem.
 This study was designed to see if drinking alcohol among teenagers had any adverse effects on them.

-The data were obtained in a survey of students math and Portuguese language courses in secondary school.
+The data were obtained in a survey of students Portuguese language courses in secondary school.
 It contains a lot of interesting social, gender and study information about students, especially their alcohol consumption.
 I would like to use it for finding out the most important factor that related to the students final grade.
 To see if teen binge drinking has a negative impact on their learning performance.
 And create a prediction model to predict the student's final score.
 This problem is related to education, statistic and computer science.
 Solving it needs a clear and thorough understanding about semantics, regression model as well as solid programming skills.
 I will apply multiple regression models that we learned in this course and rigorous data pre-processing, multifaceted validation to get a persuasive result.

 ## Required Packages
+ - data.table
+ - dplyr
+ - tidyselect
+ - moments
+ - corrr
  - ggplot2
+ - ggridges
+ - skimr
+ - forcats
+ - tidymodels
+ - glmnet
+ - kernlab
+ - ranger
+ - kknn
+ - nnet
-- RColorBrewer
+ - doParallel

 ## Files Explanation
-- student-mat.csv ：raw data in math course.
 - student-por.csv ：raw data in portuguese course.
 - data_description.txt ：features description file.